mvanthoor/rustic-book/src/search/ordering/killers.md

 _Bg2-c6!_ is a good move after a variety of black moves.
 This can be defined as follows:

-> A "killer move" is a quiet, non-captureing move which can cause a
+> A "killer move" is a quiet, non-capturing move which can cause a
 > beta-cutoff in different branches of the tree at the same ply.

 This may not be very intuitive.
 A diagram will probably help to clarify.